2026-2027 Course Selection will be open Feb.3 until Mar.3, 2026

 Career Work Exploration 10 & 20:

-Students will be given an opportunity to analyze how personal interests, skills, values and beliefs influence career decisions and planning along with information regarding fair and cooperative workplace practices and procedures as well as an introduction to Saskatchewan employment standards.
+Students will be allowed to analyze how personal interests, skills, values, and beliefs influence career decisions and planning, along with information regarding fair and cooperative workplace practices and procedures, as well as an introduction to Saskatchewan employment standards.

-Students will complete a 100+ hours of a volunteer work placements during the afternoon.
+Students will complete 100+ hours of volunteer work placements during the afternoon.

 Students are responsible for their transportation to and from their choice of work placements.